pgalchemy/email-builder/README.md

 ![Animated image of email to be built](https://res.cloudinary.com/alcmy/image/upload/v1590389154/alchemy/email.gif)

 We've included a design that we'd like you to replicate.
 This design isn't pixel perfect.
 It could use the touch of a developer to standardize some of the measurements.
-We've pre-sliced the assets and tossed them into the `email-assets` folder, along with the Sketch and PSD files.
-If you don't have Sketch or Photoshop, you can use [Invision](https://pg.invisionapp.com/share/BWXGOS29YZM).
-Unfortunately, we can't give you access to inspect mode, so you'll have to estimate measurements yourself.
-Feel free to use image editing software like [Photopea](https://www.photopea.com/), [GNU Image Manipulation Program](https://www.gimp.org/), or any tool you find helpful.
+We've pre-sliced the assets and tossed them into the `email-assets` folder, along with the Sketch and PSD files in case you happen to use Sketch or Photoshop.
+We inspect email designs using [Invision](https://pg.invisionapp.com/share/BWXGOS29YZM), but unfortunately we can't give you access to Inspect Mode, so you'll need to find another way to assess colors & measurements.
+The good news is there are plenty of free tools such as [Pixspy](https://pixspy.com/), [Photopea](https://www.photopea.com/), and [GNU Image Manipulation Program](https://www.gimp.org/) at your disposal if you need them.
 Head to the Code section next.

 ## :e-mail: The Code